aptos-foundation/AIPs/aips/aip-11-Move Objects.md

 - Data cannot be guaranteed to be accessible, someone could store the data in an unaddressable location that might violate some of the goals for that data, e.g., the creators ability to burn an NFT.
 This can be confusing to both the users and creators of this data.
 - Heterogeneous data cannot be stored together.
 In order to ensure that tokens can co-exist, the data type has been frozen, the only expressability comes via the `property_map`.
 - Data of differing types can be stored to a single data structure via `any`, but for complex data types `any` incurs additional costs within Move as each access requires deserialization.
-Use of `any` can also lead to run-time type mismatch as the data within an `any` can be changed throughout its lifetime.
 - The existing model limits programmability that provides more autonomy of the underlying data.
 While this has been somewhat addressed by resource accounts, much of the data associated with a resource account goes unused and can be an inefficient representation.
 Additionally, resource accounts still provide direct access to the account signer after creation, which can have security implications.
 - Data cannot be recursively composable, Move currently has a restriction on recursive data structures.
 Furthermore, experience suggests that true recursive data structures can lead to security vulnerabilities.
 - Existing data cannot be easily referenced from entry functions, for example, supporting string validation requires many lines of code.
 Each key within a table can be very unique and specializing to support within entry functions becomes complex.